St Giles Cathedral blue and cream ceiling and stained glas window

 There are also activities for kids such as costumes to try on in the visitor centre, a children’s guide, as well as games and fun souvenirs in their shop.

-The Mansfield Traquair Chapel
+The Mansfield Traquair Centre

 Explore more about the history and heritage of Scotland’s capital on a guided tour